 Esophagogastroduodenoscopy (EGD).
 A procedure that involves inserting an endoscope, or flexible tube with a small camera on the end, through the mouth and down the esophagus to the stomach and duodenum.
 The doctor can use this to look for the source of bleeding.
 Endoscopy can also be used to collect small tissue samples for examination under a microscope (biopsy).

 Enteroscopy.
 A procedure similar to EGD and colonoscopy used to examine the small intestine.
-In some cases this involves swallowing a capsule with a tiny camera inside that transmits images to video monitor as it passes through the digestive tract.
+In some cases this involves swallowing a capsule with a tiny camera inside that transmits images to a video monitor as it passes through the digestive tract.

 Barium X-ray.
 A procedure that uses a contrast material called barium to make the digestive tract show up on an X-ray.
 The barium may either be swallowed or inserted into the rectum.